-The Best & Worst Cities for Delivery Drivers
+The Best & Worst Cities for Delivery Drivers During the Holidays

-Featured image for the best cities to be a delivery driver.
+Featured image for the best cities to be a delivery driver this holiday season.

-As a delivery driver, you are the vital link between online clicks and the gratifying thump of a package arriving on the doorstep.
-Whether it’s that last-minute inflatable unicorn floatie for the pool party or a bulk order of printer ink and toilet paper, you’re the unsung hero who makes it happen.
+This holiday season, it isn’t Santa who does all the work behind the scenes— it’s your city’s delivery drivers!
+Delivery drivers are the vital link between online clicks and the gratifying thump of a package arriving on the doorstep.
+Whether it’s that last-minute gift for the in-laws or more holiday decor, they’re the unsung heroes who make it happen.
 Yet, the delivery driving experience can differ dramatically from one city to the next.

-We put 100 U.S. cities under the microscope, examining factors like hourly wages, road conditions, availability of public restrooms, and more to discern the dream destinations and the nightmare no-gos for delivery drivers.
+We put 100 U.S. cities under the microscope, examining factors like hourly wages, road conditions, availability of public restrooms, and more to discern where your presents will be delivered with ease and where drivers will struggle most to play Mr. Claus.
 Curious about where your city stands?
 Buckle up, and let’s hit the road!

 The 10 Best & Worst Cities for Delivery Drivers